gbevan/pastmon/pastmonweb/README.md

 remaining nodes in your CoreOS cluster to deploy to.)

 These should auto discover your instance of ``pastmon-web@1`` running in the cluster, via etcd.

-Point your browser at http://your-front-end-host:8080, default user/password is admin/admin.

 Other start options are (default values shown):